AndreFavotto/EpicsWebStudio/src/WSManager/README.md

-# Web Socket Manager
+# Web Socket Manager (Client side)

-This folder provides the pvaPyWS (pvaPy Web Socket) connection manager and utility functions.
+This folder provides the pvaPyWS (pvaPy Web Socket) connection manager and client-side utility functions.

-The source code for the web socket itself is in [pvaPyWS folder](../../pvaPyWS/).
+The source code for the web socket server is in [pvaPyWS folder](../../pvaPyWS/).